Updated July 14, 2020

 The virus that causes COVID-19 is spreading very easily and sustainably between people.
 The virus is thought to spread mainly from person-to-person.
 This spread can occur between people who are in close contact with one another (within about 6 feet), or through respiratory droplets produced when an infected person coughs, sneezes, or talks.
 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.

-Some recent studies have suggested that COVID-19 may be spread by people who are not showing symptoms.
+COVID-19 may be spread by people who are not showing symptoms.
 Maintaining good social distance of at least six feet is very important in preventing the spread of COVID-19.

 It may also be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus spreads.